opensourcefeed/opensourcefeed.github.io/distribution-linuxmint.md

 desktops: [mate, cinnamon, xfce, plasma] base : [ubuntu, debian]

-description : Linux Mint is a popular GNU/Linux distribution based on Ubuntu, offering a modern yet familiar user experience.
+description : Linux Mint is one of the best Linux desktop distributions, combining Ubuntu and Debian stability with a simple, modern, and user-friendly design.

 stories:
   Linut Mint 19 is scheduled for June 4 : "https://open-source-feed.blogspot.com/2018/05/linux-mint-19-beta-is-scheduled-to.html"